Parc des Buttes Chaumont, a luxuriant park in Belleville

 The Parc des Buttes Chaumont is the third largest public park in Paris.

-The Parc de Buttes Chaumont spreads on a hill once known as Mont Chauve (barren hill.)
+It spreads on a hill once known as Mont Chauve (barren hill) in the iconic district of Belleville.

 The Mont Chauve indeed remained semi deserted until the mid 19th century.

-Only a few farms and windmills could be seen among lime, clay and stone quarries.
+A few farms and windmills were scattered among lime, clay and stone quarries.

-The only access was the Chemin des Moulins (Windmills Lane), the current Rue de Clavel.
+The Chemin des Moulins (Windmills Lane), the current Rue de Clavel, was the only access.

-Alphand indeed transformed the 25-hectare barren hill into one of the most luxuriant parks in the capital!
+Alphand transformed the 25-hectare barren hill into a 25-hectare luxuriant park.

-He filled the old quarries, imported tons of topsoil and planted hundreds of trees and bushes.
+He filled the old quarries, imported tons of topsoil and planted hundreds of trees and bushes and created twisty lanes, paths, stairways and footbridges.

 This abundance of foliage and shading also encourages a multitude of bird species to nest and reproduce without fear of predators.